vickyzou1126/UserManagementAPI/README.md

 # README

 This is a .NET CORE API project which aims to manage users and accounts.
+Testing project is also included.

 ## Note
 Since this project uses localDB, please run it on Windows.